tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 .. code-block:: bash

-     Usage: plex_music_metafill.py [options]

-     Options:
+   usage: plex_music_metafill.py [-h] -s SONG_NAMES -a ARTIST_NAME
+				 [--maxnum MAXNUM] [-A ALBUM_NAME] [--noverify]

+   optional arguments:
-       -h, --help            show this help message and exit -s SONG_NAMES, --songs=SONG_NAMES
+     -h, --help            show this help message and exit -s SONG_NAMES, --songs SONG_NAMES
 			   Names of the song to put into M4A files.
 Separated by ;
-       -a ARTIST_NAME, --artist=ARTIST_NAME
+     -a ARTIST_NAME, --artist ARTIST_NAME
 			   Name of the artist to put into the M4A file.
-       --maxnum=MAXNUM       Number of YouTube video choices to choose for your song.
+     --maxnum MAXNUM       Number of YouTube video choices to choose for your song.
 Default is 10.
-       -A ALBUM_NAME, --album=ALBUM_NAME
+     -A ALBUM_NAME, --album ALBUM_NAME
 			   If defined, then use ALBUM information to get all the songs in order from the album.
      --noverify            If chosen, do not verify SSL connections.

 Here are the common elements of its operation,